asfarley/gitingest/README.md

 ## How to use

-The script takes two inputs: --input (a folder containing zipped source projects) and --output (the folder containing the .git repository where the zipped source files are unzipped and committed).
+The script takes two (or more) inputs: --output (the folder containing the .git repository where the zipped source files are unzipped and committed) and a list of input folders containined zipped source files.

 It is recommended to manually compare the repository commit-history against the archives being checked in; this script assumes that any archives in zipfiles have *not* already been checked in.
 Thus, running the script twice with the same set of archives will result in each archive being committed twice.
 This script is *not* idempotent.